levitsky/biolccc/doc/sphinx/source/tutorial.rst

 Before we begin
 ***************

-The following help is written both for libBioLCCC and pyBioLCCC.
+The following help is written both for libBioLCCC and pyteomics.biolccc.
 The only difference between two these packages lies in the syntax of commands.
 That is why we supply code snippets both for C++ and Python.
 Here is an example: